-Please note: This blog is current to the date of its publication, Oct.
-5, 2021.
-For additional updates or assistance navigating these uncertain times, please contact us or visit our SST COVID-19 resource page.
+Please note: This blog is current to the date of its publication, October 5, 20221.
+For more recent updates, contact SST’s experts

 On Aug.
 30, 2021, the Texas Education Agency (TEA) released the application for the second round of funding through the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Emergency Assistance to Non-Public Schools (EANS) I program.
 The purpose of the EANS program is to provide services or assistance to eligible private nonprofit schools (PNPs) to address educational disruptions caused by COVID-19.
 The American Rescue Plan Act of 2021 (ARP) extends the EANS program (ARP EANS II), and the TEA is expected to issue additional guidance on the extended program in early October.